Testing IoT solutions: Importance and Key Challenges

 IoT solutions development

-In this article, we will focus on the peculiarities of IoT solution testing and take a closer look at the challenges testers may face.
+In this article, we will focus on the peculiarities of IoT testing and take a closer look at the challenges testers may face.

 Peculiarities of IoT testing

-Sometimes the software specialists can physically obtain the necessary device, which significantly facilitates the process of testing.
-However, it’s not rare to have a situation where getting access to a device is impossible.
-It’s especially complicated to get access to complex devices if the software is being developed by an outsourced team rather than a group in-house.
+• Testing in the emulated environment.
+Quite often it is impossible to get access to devices, especially if the software is being developed by an outsourced team.
 As a result, developers have to create special software to emulate the particular environment and the interaction.

 Based on our experience, we can say that it’s possible for an app itself to be bug-free and perform excellently, while issues with the device and its firmware lead to incorrect functioning of the app.
 Sometimes the technical characteristics of the IoT device can prevent the app from working properly.
 When, in the process of testing, we detect such issues, we share our findings with clients and provide them with our recommendations for what can be changed.